crater-space/cli/README.md

 ## Dependencies

-*Crater* has been written entirely as a shell script, and that helps keep it as lightweight as possible with no external dependency and also makes it available on almost all UNIX-like platforms.
+*Crater* has been written entirely as a shell script, and that helps keep it as lightweight as possible with almost no external dependency except [curl](https://curl.se) and also makes it available on almost all UNIX-like platforms.

+You'll need to install *Curl* before using *Crater*.

 More documentation coming soon...